-Generally, you will be taxed if you withdraw money from such plans (other than withdrawals from a TFSA and certain withdrawals from a RESP or RDSP).
+Generally, you will be taxed if you withdraw money from a Registered Plan (other than withdrawals from a TFSA and certain withdrawals from a RESP or RDSP).

-Units of the Fund will not be a "prohibited investment" for a TFSA, a RRSP or RRIF, provided the holder of the TFSA, or annuitant of the RRSP or RRIF, deals at arm's length with the Fund for purposes of the Tax Act and does not have a significant interest (within the meaning of the Tax Act) in the Fund.
+Units of the Fund will not be a "prohibited investment" for a TFSA, a RESP, a RDSP, a RRSP, or a RRIF, provided the holder of the TFSA or the RDSP, the subscribers of the RESP, or the annuitant of the RRSP or RRIF, deals at arm's length with the Fund for purposes of the Tax Act and does not have a significant interest (within the meaning of the Tax Act) in the Fund.
 Units of the Fund will not be a prohibited investment if they are an "excluded property".
-Proposals contained in the Federal Budget released on March 22, 2017 and subsequent draft legislation released on September 8, 2017, will, if enacted, extend the application of the prohibited investment rules to RESPs and RDSPs, effective on and after March 23, 2017.
 If you intend to hold Units in a Registered Plan, you should consult your own tax advisor regarding the "prohibited investment" rules.